 Fall 2015 RV locations

 Many RV volunteers served in Bastrop; rebuilding homes after the Labor Day Weekend fires in 2011.
 Earlier this year Bastrop was once again hit hard; this time by heavy rains and flooding.
 The LTRG was back in action and quickly identified close to 50 displaced homeowners who need assistance before they can move back into their homes.
 This is a very urgent need.
-The funding is in place and the LTRG would like MDS to get started at the end of August so the work can be done before the funding for the LTRG (who will support the work of MDS) runs out in October.
 Work will mostly be inside and includes repairing the bottom four feet of rooms; insulating, hanging drywall, painting and laying down flooring.
 The MDS RV camp will be setup at the Lost Pines RV Park.
 This is the same park MDS occupied last year.

 From January to April 2015 MDS RV volunteers repaired many homes that were heavily damaged by the April 2014 floods.
 There are more homes that need to be repaired and people are anxious for the RV volunteers to return.

 Volunteers will work in four-week long blocks: Oct.
 11 - Nov.
 5 and Nov.
 8 - Dec.
 3.

 US volunteers interested in the RV program contact Alicia Hurst at (717)735-3536 or ahurst(at)mds.mennonite.net.
 Canadian volunteers interested in the RV program contact Evelyn Peters-Rojas at (866) 261-1274 or epetersrojas(at)mds.mennonite.net.